THINKING OF STAYING AT THE NOVOTEL BANGKOK SUVARNABHUMI AIRPORT?

 But, of course, what you are paying for is the hotel’s proximity to the airport.
 If I had another red-eye flight, I wouldn’t hesitate to stay at this Novotel.

-In conclusion, although the accommodation and customer service do not reflect the price tag, the Novotel Suvarnabhumi Airport is a comfortable Bangkok airport hotel and is within easy walking distance of the terminal.
+In conclusion, although it is pricy by Thai standards, I would not hesitate to book a room here again if I had another red-eye flight.
+The Novotel Suvarnabhumi Airport is a comfortable Bangkok airport hotel and is within easy walking distance of the terminal.

 Finally, if you are thinking of staying here I recommend booking ahead.
 As I was checking in, the reception staff had to turn away a Russian party as the hotel was fully booked.